E-Kiani/ShBU-T04-CompilerProject/README.md

+##  :paper: Requirements
+### You must have installed _Flex_ (with YACC or BISON) & a standard _C_ compiler on your system to compile the source files by own.
+Also you can use my pre-compiled source codes if you not have these compilers.

 ## 	:satellite:    Usage:

 ### At the first you can compile the ```myLang.lex``` file with _FLex_ on your own system Or you can use my pre-compiled ```lex.yy.c``` file where in current repo.